DJShankyShoe/Website/_solutions/TryHackMe/General/ICE.md

 ‎

 ### We need to escalate our priviledges.
 Thus an attempt was made to perform post-exploitation enumeration by running a local_exploit_suggester on the meterpreter session that listed possible local exploit we can perform.
-The first ne looked promising thus it was selected for priviledge escalation and was successful.
+The first suggested exploit looked promising thus it was selected for priviledge escalation and was successful.
 ```
 run post/multi/recon/local_exploit_suggester
 ```